What are thrips?

 With pesticide

 There are several different types of pesticides that can help you kill and manage thrips.
-They are unfortunately resistant to many types of pesticides so be sure the check the label of the product you're purchasing.
+They are unfortunately resistant to many types of pesticides so be sure to check the label of the product you're purchasing.
 Note that some plants can react badly to pesticides or soaps so test it on a smaller area of the plant first.
 Always avoid direct sunlight after application as it can burn the plant.

 With neem oil